Macro Tuners, Dual-Loaders and Sophia Drop Tuner Setup Guide

-With the Drop Tuner lever pointing almost in the closed or E position, leaving just enough room to access the 1.5mm fine adjustment screw with the supplied wrench.
-Back the setscrew out enough, if necessary, to ensure the rings are fully closed.
+Drop Tuner lever in the closed or "E" position, Back the 1.5mm setscrew out enough, if necessary, to ensure the macro-tuner Body and Lever Rings are fully closed.

 Slowly turn the setscrew until you can feel that it has contacted the lever — this is the Start Point.

-Turn the setscrew approximately 3/4 + turn past the Start Point to create the .020 gap — a full turn is usually too much.
+Turn the setscrew up to 3/4 + turn past the Start Point to create the .020 gap — a full turn is usually too much.

 Sophia Tremolos offers several solutions to support adjacent string tension for drop tuning:

 The built-in Adjustable Stop feature on the base model StopBlocks and Global Tuner can be setup to limit the tremolo so that the tremolo can not tilt back.